comunica/Article-ISWC2018-Resource/content/introduction.md

 Comunica is unlike similar works on different levels:

 1. The **modularity** of Comunica allows for easy _extensions_ and _customization_.
 Furthermore, modules can be added and removed using an RDF configuration file, which makes it possible for users to build and finetune their own engine.
-2. Comunica enables federated querying over **heterogeneous** sources.
-This makes it for example possible to evaluate queries over any combination of SPARQL endpoints, TPF entrypoints, datadumps or other custom datasources.
+2. Within Comunica, multiple **heterogeneous** interfaces are a first class citizen.
+This enables federated querying over heterogeneous sources and makes it for example possible to evaluate queries over any combination of SPARQL endpoints, TPF entrypoints, datadumps or other types of interfaces.
 3. Comunica is implemented for the **Web** in JavaScript, which makes it possible to use it in a browser, from the command line, via the [SPARQL protocol](cite:cites spec:sparqlprot), or from any JavaScript application.

 In order to encourage reusability, Comunica and its default modules are publicly available